Summary Of Weekly Real Estate Transactions For The Week Ending 01 September 2023

 (MENAFN- Dubai PR Network) Summary of Weekly Real Estate Transactions for the Week Ending 01 September 2023

-Dubai: The real estate and properties transactions valued at AED 24.7 billion in total during the week ending 01 September 2023.
-The sum of transactions was 3,223.
+Dubai: The real estate and properties transactions valued at 11 billion in total during the week ending 01 September 2023.
+The sum of transactions was 6.69

 236 plots were sold for AED 1.82 billion, 2,302 apartments and villas were sold for AED 4.87 billion.